 In other words, it’s difficult to treat Keratoconus.

-Your Keratoconus can be treated with a number of different types of contact lenses.
+Your Keratoconus can be treated with several different types of contact lenses.

 And yes, there are surgical Keratoconus treatments, too.

-But the right treatment for you is a personal decision — one that you need to arrive at with the help of a expert Keratoconus doctor.
+But the right treatment for you is a personal decision — one that you need to arrive at with the help of an expert Keratoconus doctor.